-Core module assignments will normally be marked independently by two examiners who will then compare their marks and arrive at an agreed mark.
-Both first, second and agreed marks should be recorded on the mark sheet.
+Research Projects will be marked independently by two internal markers.
+If the percentage marks differ by less than 9%, they will then be averaged to give the final mark.
+If the marks are further apart than this, or if one mark is a pass and the other a fail, markers will be required to discuss their marks to agree on a mark.
 Where an agreed mark cannot be reached, the course director will be asked to moderate.
 The course director may seek an additional opinion from another member of staff with suitable expertise, or from a member of the Exam Board.